vtraveller/gowatt/README.md

       startHour -> when to start
       endHour   -> when to finish
       enable    -> whether rule is enabled or disabled

+  getSolarRate()
+    Returns ppv in Watt Hours as an integer
 ```

 # Example